awsdocs/aws-lambda-developer-guide/doc_source/invoking-lambda-function.md

 You can use Lambda functions as triggers for your Amazon DynamoDB table\.
 Triggers are custom actions you take in response to updates made to the DynamoDB table\.
 To create a trigger, first you enable Amazon DynamoDB Streams for your table\.
 AWS Lambda polls the stream and your Lambda function processes any updates published to the stream\.

 This is a stream\-based event source\.
-For stream\-based service, you create event source mapping in AWS Lambda, identifying the stream to poll and which Lambda function to invoke\.
+For a stream\-based service, you create event source mapping in AWS Lambda, identifying the stream to poll and which Lambda function to invoke\.

 For an example DynamoDB event, see [Step 2\.3\.2: Test the Lambda Function \(Invoke Manually\)](with-dynamodb-create-function.md#with-dbb-invoke-manually) and [Amazon DynamoDB Update Sample Event](eventsources.md#eventsources-ddb-update)\.
 For general format, see [GetRecord](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Operations_Amazon_DynamoDB_Streams.htmlAPI_GetRecords.html) in the *Amazon DynamoDB API Reference*\.
 For an example use case, see [Using AWS Lambda with Amazon DynamoDB](with-ddb.md)\.